bfarnam/infineon/README.md

         .chipType    = &BTT60302ERA
 };
 ```
-Above the output OUT10 is configured for a 2 channel device but only defines the first channel.
+Above the output OUT10 is configured for a 2-channel device but only defines the first channel.
 - **.in** is the High Side Switch (HSS) input channel GPIO target pin and the HEX address of the device used to access the HSS.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
 - **.den** is the HSS Diagnostic ENable (DEN) input.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
-- **.dsel** is the HSS Diagnostic SELection (DSEL) input and valid for 2 channel devices.
+- **.dsel** is the HSS Diagnostic SELection (DSEL) input and valid for 2-channel devices.
 This is active LOW for the first channel and active HIGH for the second channel.
 Since we are not creating an array that keeps track of this (takes too much memory) we pass to the handler the output value to select the channel described.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
 - **.is** is the sense current output from the HSS.
 This must pass to an analog input.
 A HEX value of 0x99 assumes that the GPIO is handled natively.
 - **.chipType** is the referenced struct for the actual HSS device.
 These are defined in type_defs.cpp and have all of the information required for the current sense to work correctly.